Get

 Catster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Cats can do certain things that leave us feeling puzzled.
 One common behavior that cats often engage in is rubbing themselves against people and objects.
-It is not quite clear why cats will do this, but cat behaviorists and experts have some speculations about this strange behavior.
+It is not always entirely clear why cats will do this, but cat behaviorists and experts have some speculations about this strange behavior.

-Sometimes, rubbing against other things is normal and healthy cat behavior.
-There are also cases when it’s compulsive or unhealthy and requires veterinary attention.
+In most cases rubbing against people, other pets, and objects is normal feline behavior, used as a means of communication.
 Here are six possible reasons why your cat may rub against you or other items in your house.

 The 6 Possible Reasons Your Cat Rubs Against Things